Wedding Planning Timeline Checklist: Month-by-Month Guide

 These vendors book up fast, so prioritize them early:

-• Caterer — If your venue doesn't include catering, start tastings now.
+- Caterer -- If your venue does not include catering, start tastings now

 Choose Your Wedding Party

-Ask your bridesmaids, groomsmen, and anyone else you'd like standing with you.
-Give them plenty of notice — they'll need time to plan around fittings, travel, and pre-wedding events.
+Ask your bridesmaids, groomsmen, and anyone else you would like standing with you.
+Give them plenty of notice -- they will need time to plan around fittings, travel, and pre-wedding events.

 Start Your Guest List

 Draft a preliminary guest list.
 Knowing your approximate headcount helps with everything from venue capacity to catering costs.
-Most couples go through several rounds of edits, so don't stress about finalizing it yet.
+Most couples go through several rounds of edits, so do not stress about finalizing it yet.

 Research Officiants